Singapore Coffee Market Research: What Consumers Actually Want

 Consumers claim brand loyalty they do not actually demonstrate.
 App data tells a different story: most have multiple coffee apps installed.
 Usage is not exclusive.
 It is opportunistic.
 The brand with the best promo code today wins today's purchase.

 Subscription programs improve retention but reach limited audiences.
 Points programs generate some stickiness, but a competing 30% discount can override months of accumulated points.
 We observed identical loyalty illusions in our K-beauty research, where consumers claimed brand devotion but switched the moment a competitor offered a bundle deal.
+Actually, I am overstating the parallel slightly — K-beauty loyalty has more emotional texture to it, tied to skin improvement narratives that coffee loyalty lacks.
+But the structural mechanism is similar.

 Consumer Segments Worth Understanding